 But the next semester Principal Miller called Seals and Miller into a meeting to tell them that he’d changed his mind.
 He’d decided that their head wraps were a violation of the school’s “no headwear” policy after all.
 The students decided not to wear them again until they could prepare their argument and have another meeting with the principal.
 In May, they finalized their talking points which included the history of dress codes as a means to force students to racially assimilate and citing the school’s anti-discrimination policy.
 But despite their efforts to schedule the meeting, they said Principal Miller never scheduled it.

 Growing frustrated with little progress, Seals wore her head wrap again at the beginning of her senior year in August 2019.
-The administration responded by giving her in-school detention.
+The administration responded by threatening her with in-school detention if she didn't take it off.
 A few days later, Seals and Miller decided to wear their head wraps to school together, despite the consequences.
 “The headwear rule is culturally and ethnically insensitive and we decided we had to do something about it, even if that meant going to in-school detention,” Miller said.
 That’s exactly what it meant; the two spent an entire day in detention.

 Since then, the two students have spent their first semester of their senior year in multiple meetings with the principal, superintendent, and school board.
 Their efforts culminated on Monday night during a board meeting where the board finally and officially decided to allow headwear.
 The new rule reads as follows: